akdoingdevops/learninggit/README.md

 11. git ls-files   #this will tell you about all the tracked files. the moment we do "git add" for a file it becomes trackable by git in repo.
 12. git reset HEAD <filename>  #this command will help to move the file back to working directory from staging area
 13. git checkout -- <filename>  #this will completely revert the change whatever we have edit or any file added.
+14. git mv <oldfilename> <newfilename>   #this is used to rename the file in such a way that it get directly into staging area.